Our report reveals 60% of teams now prioritize AI in DevOps - Read More ×

-Particularly for those looking to deploy, manage, and scale modern apps in the cloud.
+It’s been especially great for those looking to deploy, manage, and scale modern apps in the cloud.
 Sure, with its robust Platform as a Service (PaaS) features, Heroku offers simplicity and scalability.
-But those looking for a versatile platform to fit specific project needs, budget, and growth potential have better options.
+But if you’re looking for a versatile platform to fit your specific project needs, budget, and growth potential, you’ve got options.

-This guide introduces you to eight compelling alternatives.
+In this guide, we’ll give you eight compelling Heroku alternatives.
 We'll explore paid, free, and open-source platforms.
 Each can align with your development and growth goals.
-Let’s help you find the perfect fit for your next big project and highlight how DuploCloud can help.

 Key Takeaways